mqtt-home/fritzbox-to-mqtt-gw/README.md

-# speedport-to-mqtt-gw
+# fritzbox-to-mqtt-gw

-Convert the Speedport Hybrid connection data for `lte` and `dsl` to mqtt topics.
+Convert the FritzBox connection data for `dsl` to mqtt messages.

 # build